Knights and Knaves: Same or different kinds

-John says, "We are the same kind," but Bill says, "We are of different kinds."
+Alice says, "We are the same kind," but Bob says, "We are of different kinds."

 In this scenario they are making contradictory statements, so one must be a knight and one must be a knave.
-Since that is exactly what Bill said, Bill must be the knight, and John is the knave.
+Since that is exactly what Bob said, Bob must be the knight, and Alice is the knave.

 Identity alone

-If all we want to know is whether a man is a knight or a knave, this can be tested by simply asking a question to which the answer is already known.
-In the film The Enigma of Kaspar Hauser, Kaspar solves the puzzle of whether a man is a knight or a knave by suggesting asking the man "whether he was a tree frog".
+If all one wants to know is whether someone is a knight or a knave, this can be tested by simply asking a question to which the answer is already known.
+In the film The Enigma of Kaspar Hauser, a character solves the puzzle of whether a man is a knight or a knave by suggesting asking the man "whether he was a tree frog".